-- ➤ Additional supervisory measures (e.g. the restriction or limitation of business, the requirement to reduce risks and the imposition of additional or more frequent reporting obligations) - ➤ NCAs have the flexibility to implement the concept of P2G in 2018, if foreseen by the national regulation1.
+- ➤ Additional supervisory measures (e.g. the restriction or limitation of business, the requirement to reduce risks and the imposition of additional or more frequent reporting obligations) - ➤ NCAs are expected to implement the P2G by 2021, in line with the revised EBA Guidelines on SREP.